dojo/docs/dojo/dnd.rst

 Selector
 --------

-The default implementation of the selector is built on top of the container class and adds the ability to select children items.
-Selector inherits all Container's methods and objects.
+The default implementation of Selector is built on top of Container_ and adds the ability to select children items.
+Selector inherits all Container_'s methods and objects.
 Additionally it adds a notion of an anchor.
 The anchor is used to specify a point of insertion of other items.
-The selector assumes that the container is organized in a linear fashion either vertically (e.g., embedded <div>s, lists, tables) or horizontally (e.g., <span>s).
+The selector assumes that the container is organized in a linear fashion either vertically (e.g., embedded ``<div>``\s, lists, tables) or horizontally (e.g., ``<span>``\s).
 This assumption allows to implement familiar UI paradigms: selection of one element with a mouse click, selection of an additional element with ctrl+click, linear group selection from the anchor to the clicked element with shift+click, selecting an additional linear group from the anchor to the clicked element with shift+ctrl+click.
 Obviously if you have more complex containers, you should implement different UI actions.

 Constructor
 ~~~~~~~~~~~

-Constructor takes the same two parameters as the container's constructor.
+Constructor takes the same two parameters as the Container_'s constructor.
 It understands more optional parameters and passes the rest to the underlying container.
 Following optional parameters are understood by the selector object:

-* singular --- a boolean flag.
-If it is true, the user is allowed to select just one item, otherwise any number of items can be selected.
-It is false by default.
+* ``singular`` --- a Boolean flag.
+If it is ``true``, the user is allowed to select just one item, otherwise any number of items can be selected.
+It is ``false`` by default.
+* ``autoSync`` --- a Boolean flag.
+If it is ``true``, Selector calls Container_'s ``sync()`` method for every ``onMouseDown``.
+It helps when you add/remove DnD items using HTML DOM API, but can be taxing for containers with large number of DnD items.
+In order to be more efficient consider calling ``sync()`` method after the manipulations were done, or (even more efficient) adding new DnD items using ``insertNodes()`` method.
+The default value of this parameter is ``false``.

 Public methods and attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Following public methods are defined in addition to the container public methods:

-* getSelectedNodes() --- returns a NodeList of selected nodes.
+* ``getSelectedNodes()`` --- returns a ``NodeList`` of selected nodes.
-* selectNone() --- remove the selection from all items.
+* ``selectNone()`` --- remove the selection from all items.
 It returns the selector object itself for easy chaining of calls.
-* selectAll() --- selects all items.
+* ``selectAll()`` --- selects all items.
 It returns the selector object itself for easy chaining of calls.
-* deleteSelectedNodes() --- deletes all selected nodes.
+* ``deleteSelectedNodes()`` --- deletes all selected nodes.
 It returns the selector object itself for easy chaining of calls.

 Following public method is redefined with new signature:

-* insertNodes(addSelected, data, before, anchor) --- the last three parameters are the same (look up the same function in the container).
-The first parameter is a flag, if it is true all newly added items will be added to the selection, otherwise they will be added unselected.
+* ``insertNodes(addSelected, data, before, anchor)`` --- the last three parameters are the same as in Container_.
+The first parameter is a flag, if it is ``true`` all newly added items will be added as selected, otherwise they will be added unselected.

 The container object defines following public attributes:

-* selection --- a dictionary object keyed by ids of selected nodes.
+* ``selection`` --- a dictionary object keyed by ids of selected nodes.
 No useful payload is attached to objects in the dictionary.
-* anchor --- the current anchor node or null.
+* ``anchor`` --- the current anchor node or ``null``.
-* simpleSelection --- a flag to indicate that a singular selection is active.

 Event processors
 ~~~~~~~~~~~~~~~~

-Following event processors are defined: onMouseDown, onMouseUp. onMouseMove is attached by onOverEvent and detached by onOutEvent dynamically.
+Following event processors are defined: ``onMouseDown``, ``onMouseUp``. ``onMouseMove`` is attached by ``onOverEvent`` and detached by ``onOutEvent`` dynamically.

 CSS classes
 ~~~~~~~~~~~

 Following CSS classes are used by the selector object in addition to classes assigned the container object:

-* dojoDndItemSelected --- assigned if a data item is selected but it is not an anchor (the last selected element).
-This class is assigned in addition to dojoDndItem class.
+* ``dojoDndItemSelected`` --- assigned if a data item is selected but it is not an anchor (the last selected element).
+This class is assigned in addition to ``dojoDndItem`` class.
-* dojoDndItemAnchor --- assigned to an anchor data item.
+* ``dojoDndItemAnchor`` --- assigned to an anchor data item.
 At any given time the selector can have zero or one anchor.
-This class is assigned in addition to dojoDndItem class.
+This class is assigned in addition to ``dojoDndItem`` class.
 Being an anchor means that this item is selected.

 Source
 ------